clungzta/rsync_ros/README.md

 `rosrun rsync_ros rsync_client_example.py -avzp ~/a_file.txt ssh_user@remote_host:~/file_dest.txt`

 ##Rysnc Arguments
 The server passes all arguments listed in rsync_args to Rsync, although not all of the Rsync arguments have been tested.
-If you're unfamiliar with RSync, have a read of the [manual](http://linux.die.net/man/1/rsync) to see the full list of arguments.
+If you're unfamiliar with RSync, have a look at the [manual](http://linux.die.net/man/1/rsync) to see the full list of arguments.

 *TL;DR* The `-avz` argument works well for copy operations and `-avz --delete-source-files` arguments for move operations.
 The `-p` argument (Continue Partial Transfer) is particuarly useful for dealing with the unreliable wireless connections encountered when working with robotics.